Corn Mazes

 DeBuck’s Corn Maze and Pumpkin Patch is less like a traditional corn maze and more like a full-scale amusement park.
 It is known for its many attractions and activities, such as the sunflower farm, the family fun area, and the pumpkin patch.

 Its most famous attraction, however, is its 15-acre corn maze.
-With three corn mazes available — an easy, an intermediate and a hard maze — visitors are able to select the experience that is right for them.
+With three corn mazes available — an easy, an intermediate, and a hard maze — visitors can select the experience that is right for them.
 Those who are nervous about getting lost have nothing to worry about — you can call for help if you can’t find your way out!

 Maybury Farm Corn Maze